Ationet/ationetdocs/Local Agent Installation Guide-EN.md

 ![](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/Local%20Agent/Install.Config%20Configuration.PNG)

 For our equipment to be able to connect to the Ationet portal, we will have to modify the **Subscriber_Code**.
-To find out which is the one of our site, we must enter the ATIONet portal, go to the **Administration - Terminals / Drivers** section.
+To find out which is the one of our site, we must enter the ATIONet portal, go to the **Administration - Terminals / Controllers** section.

 ![](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/Local%20Agent/Terminals-Controllers.PNG)